 WFOEs are required to designate no less than 3 individuals (of any nationality and residency) as the structure of the WFOE: so that at least a legal representative, a supervisor and a financial officer are appointed.
 The legal representative also has to be at least the director and/or the general manager of the WFOE (or both).

 Consequently, an annual audit report is prepared by the WOFE, in addition to filling the annual taxes and submitted to the local Administration for Industry and Commerce (AIC).

-Office Address of WFOE
+Registered Address of a WFOE

 Choosing a Company Name

-- The company name must not be the same as some other company enlisted in your same sort of business.
+- The company name must not be the same as some other company enlisted in your same sort of business

-In Summary, compared to registering a business in most Western countries, registering a business in China is challenging work filled with paperwork.
+In summary, compared to registering a business in most Western countries, registering a business in China is challenging work filled with paperwork.

 A WFOE finds it difficult and tasking to submit the application documents to local authorities, hence, making it practically impossible to complete registration procedure without a consulting company service.

 Additionally, a WFOE only needs to ensure that the company is capable, qualified, and has incredible affiliations; procedural knowledge and relationship with the local authorities, as this makes the application process easy and time-saving.

 Further, the WFOE registration process can be confusing and discouraging for foreign investors.
 However, thanks to the support of New Horizons the process will be smooth, time-saving, and cost-effective.